Tim Harris Website Logo

 In the second one a case of mistaken identity causes Samantha and Darrin to take in a tramp who is in fact happily thinking of robbing them.
 All turns out well in the end and the tramp is a good guy at heart.
 In one scene he sings a touching version of 'When You Were Sweet Sixteen' to their daughter Tabatha and it is a lovely moment in the series.

-The first 7 series are out on DVD with just the eighth and last series awaiting release.
-Highly recommended viewing, these series are very relaxing to watch after a hard day at work.
+All 8 series are out on DVD and is highly recommended viewing, these series are very relaxing to watch after a hard day at work.

 Elizabeth Montgomery